Elizabeth Harrin, FAPM

 - Fellow of the Association for Project Management

-Elizabeth Harrin is a former writer for The Balance.
-For nearly two years, she was a regular contributor specializing in project management.
+Elizabeth Harrin is a former writer for The Balance Careers covering project management.
 Her writing covered all facets of how to be successful in a project management role.

 She is the author of six books about project management and general business skills.
-Harrin is the award-winning blogger behind A Girl’s Guide to Project Management, a blog aimed at helping teams get work done and improving project communication.
+Harrin is the award-winning blogger behind the blog A Girl’s Guide to Project Management, which aims to help teams get work done and improve project communication.
 She is widely published on project management topics and has contributed to numerous websites and magazines.